-Karnataka: Congress councillor blames daughter’s murder on ‘love jihad’
+Karnataka chief minister rejects ‘love jihad’ allegation in murder of Congress councillor’s daughter

 “The government has given priority to women’s education and jobs,” the councillor said.
 “If they are not safe, what is the point of all this?
 There must be a policy to hang such people.”

-“If this can happen to the daughter of a corporator, how safe are the common people?” he asked.

-Niranjan Hiremath also alleged that the killing may have been a case of “love jihad”.
-“I do not know why youngsters are taking the wrong path…‘love jihad’ is spreading rapidly,” he said.
+“If this can happen to the daughter of a corporator, how safe are the common people?”
+Niranjan Hiremath asked.
+“I do not know why youngsters are taking the wrong path…‘love jihad’ is spreading rapidly.”

 On Friday, Fayaz’s father, Baba Saheb Subani, said that his son should be “punished in such a way that no man thinks of harassing a woman”, The Indian Express reported.